Hotel Indigo Verona Italy IHG

 The IHG Traveler Card is also a great option if you’re looking to earn free nights at IHG hotels with a no-fee card.

-Current Welcome Bonus: Earn 80,000 bonus points after spending $2,000 on purchases within the first 3 months as a cardholder.
-Plus up to $50 in IHG® statement credits on purchases at IHG® Hotels and Resorts during the first 12 months as a cardholder.
+Current Welcome Bonus: Earn 100,000 bonus points after spending $2,000 on purchases within the first 3 months as a cardholder.

 Favorite Card Features: